REAILAB/SolarMiner/README.md

 # SolarMiner
-### Assessing Mine-site Photovoltaic (PV) and Floating PV Potential Using Vision Large Model
+### Assessing Open-pit Mine-site Photovoltaic (PV) and Floating PV Potential Using Vision Large Model

 This is the official website of SolarMiner.